savannahc502/SavC-TechJournal-NET330/README.md

 ***Please see the [wiki page](https://github.com/savannahc502/SavC-TechJournal-NET330/wiki) for class notes and projects***

-This course continues in the [NET-215](https://github.com/savannahc502/SavC-TechJournal-NET215) class.
+This course continues from the [NET-215](https://github.com/savannahc502/SavC-TechJournal-NET215) class.